Support Us Button Widget

 Spring Creek Gardens, 11355 US-281 N.

-Located just north of San Antonio, this garden center has it all.
-From its shoppe featuring a selection of apparel + goods, to the Gathering Haus pouring iced teas and coffees.
-Pro tip: The shop has beer and wine on tap for your browsing pleasure.
+Located on the Far North Side in Spring Branch, this garden center has it all.
+From its boutique featuring a selection of apparel + goods, and the Gathering Haus pouring iced teas + coffees, to it’s newly-opened dine-in restaurant The Desert Spoon.
+Pro tip: The shop boasts a beer and wine selection that’s on tap for your browsing pleasure.

-This is your one-stop shop for annuals, perennials, house plants, fertilizers + more.
+This is your one-stop shop for annuals, perennials, house plants, fertilizers, and even free community events that are led by gardening experts so you can get the most out of your backyard oasis.
 Pro tip: Check out its weekly ad for special deals.

 Do you have a favorite garden center?
 Lettuce know and you may be featured in an upcoming newsletter.